rigetti/forest-benchmarking/docs/superoperator_representations.rst

 This document summarizes our conventions for the different superoperator representations.
-We show how to apply the channels to states in these represenations and how to convert channels between a subset of representations.
+We show how to apply the channels to states in these representations and how to convert channels between a subset of representations.
 By combining these conversion methods you can convert between any of the channel representations.

 This document is **not** intended to be a tutorial or a comprehensive review.
 At the bottom of the document there is a list of references with more information.
-This document was influenced by [IGST] and we recomend reading [GRAPTN] to gain deeper understading.
+This document was influenced by [IGST]_ and we recommend reading [GRAPTN]_ to gain deeper understanding.
 (The references are listed at the bottom of this document.)
-Additionally these references explain, for example how to determine if a channel is unital or completely postive in the different representations.
+Additionally these references explain, for example how to determine if a channel is unital or completely positive in the different representations.

 ``vec`` and ``unvec``
 ---------------------